AdobeDocs/experience-platform.en/help/privacy-service/ui/overview.md

 ![Administration tab](../images/ui-overview/admin-tab.png)

-> **Note:** The Administration tab only appears if you have system admin privileges within your organization.
+>[!NOTE] The Administration tab only appears if you have system admin privileges within your organization.

 Finally, select **Launch Privacy UI** on the next screen to open the Privacy Service UI.